 The School of Transnational Governance (STG) has also developed a thematic cluster on ‘Comparative Regional Integration’ that includes systematically an Africa component.
 This has materialised in the organisation of two executive training seminars in 2019, one on regional courts and one on rule of law, where the role of regional organisations in Africa was addressed by several trainers from the region, such as Tony Elumelu Elumelu, ECOWAS, Nigeria, Mehari Taddele Maru, IGAD Lead Migration Expert and GIZ Migration Consultant, Ethiopia, Justice Charles Mkandawire, Representative of Malawi to the International Commission of Jurists and others.

 The STG is currently developing a tailor-made training programme for mid-career, high-potential practitioners from sub-Saharan Africa, in fields including politics, diplomacy, enterprises and entrepreneurship, journalism, and civil society.
-Starting in 2020, the programme intends to convene relevant actors from the region with a substantial innovation and impact potential in their respective field of action.
-STG has started collaborating with the African Union and is engaging with various stakeholders in Africa and Europe for the design, delivery and assessment of the programme.
+Aiming at starting in 2021, the programme intends to convene relevant actors from the region with a substantial innovation and impact potential in their respective field of action.
+STG has been engaging with various stakeholders in Africa and Europe for the design, delivery and assessment of the programme.